netzkolchose/django-computedfields/docs/manual.rst

             # pipe desync data through
             ./manage.py checkdata --silent --json - | ./manage.py updatedata --from-json -

-        Note that this command mode ignores any given applabels or modelnames (models/fields listed in desync data take precedence).
+        Note that this command mode does not work with applabels or modelnames (always takes models/fields from desync data).

     - ``--progress``
         Show a progressbar during the run (needs :mod:`tqdm` to be installed).